-As usual… I have no idea what I’m doing.
+As usual… when it comes to being a millennial entrepreneur, I have no idea what I’m doing.

 Every so often when I’m researching money topics, I sigh dramatically and collapse onto my fainting couch, limp wrist held to my clammy forehead in the very picture of Victorian femininity.
 “Oh woe!” cry I, “This money shit is so confusing and complicated!
 If only some genuine professional would do the research for me and just let me copy their homework!”